How to Become an Illinois School Counselor

 Step One:

-Fulfill educational requirements through the following avenue:
+Fulfill educational requirements through one of the following avenues:

 Step Two: